Pitasi/univrs/articles/rust-server-components.md

 &lt;dialog character=bulb pos=right msg=&quot;Bingo.
 Here is our source code: &lt;pre&gt;&lt;code&gt;stack overflow&lt;/code&gt;&lt;/pre&gt;&quot;&gt;&lt;/dialog&gt;</code></pre>">
 </dialog>

-To achieve that, I'm adding one more crate:
-[lol-html](https://crates.io/crates/lol-html).
-Built by CloudFlare to power their Workers:
+To achieve that, I've added a new crate: [lol-html](https://crates.io/crates/lol-html).
+CloudFlare developed this to power its Workers:

 > _**L**ow **O**utput **L**atency streaming **HTML** rewriter/parser with
 > CSS-selector based API._

-What lol-html really is, is a fancy search-and-replace for HTML.
+lol-html is essentially a clever search-and-replace for HTML.

-You can search by using CSS selectors, and replace by using a set of API they expose.
+You can search using CSS selectors and replace using the API that they offer.

 First, you set up a `rewriter`, then you feed it with your HTML stream.

-Let's see an example for rewriting all `<a href="http://..."` with a `https`
+Let's see an example of replacing all `<a href="http://..."` with a `https` version:
-version:

 ```rust
 let mut output = vec![];